DeliverFund

 DeliverFund is a non-governmental 501(c)(3) organization focused on targeting human traffickers in the United States using counterterrorism methodology and technology.
-It was founded in 2014 by Nic McKinley, a former CIA agent and a United States Air Force Pararescueman, and Jeremy Mahugh, a former member of the US Special Operations and a Navy SEAL sniper.
+It was founded in 2014 by Nic McKinley, a former CIA officer and a United States Air Force Pararescueman, and Jeremy Mahugh, a former member of the US Special Operations and a Navy SEAL sniper.

 DeliverFund works to combat human trafficking, which encompasses sex trafficking and labor trafficking, by using the counterterrorism methodology and tactics its founders employed during their service overseas.
 Using technology to identify human trafficking in illicit ads, they send actionable intelligence collected to law enforcement.

 History

 DeliverFund was founded in 2014 after Nic McKinley encountered child trafficking while serving abroad and noticed there was no central governmental organization dedicated to combatting human trafficking in the United States.
 In 2019, the organization moved its headquarters from Albuquerque, New Mexico, to Dallas, Texas, taking over Backpage's former office.